Kovach History, Family Crest & Coats of Arms

 - Mary Kovach, American politician, Member of Michigan Socialist Labor State Central Committee, 1953, 1965-69; Socialist Labor Candidate for Delegate to Michigan State Constitutional Convention from Wayne County 6th District, 1961

-- Joseph W. Kovach, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1952
+- Joseph W. Kovach, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1952

-- Joseph E. Kovach, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1956
+- Joseph E. Kovach, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1956

 - George J. Kovach, American politician, Candidate for Michigan State Senate 2nd District, 1946 (Democratic primary), 1948 (Republican primary), 1950 (Republican primary), 1951 (Republican primary), 1952 (Republican primary)